iamshiuba/iSHIUBA/README.md

-# My Personal Website - iSHIUBA
+# IamSHIUBA's Website - iSHIUBA

-Welcome to the repository of my personal website, **iSHIUBA**!
-This site is a platform to share videos, music, and information about myself.
+Welcome to the repository of IamSHIUBA's website, **iSHIUBA**!
+This site is a platform to share videos, music, and more.

 ## Description